Etenil/mkjl/README.md

 - Tested on FreeBSD 10 i386 and amd64.
 - a working internet connection
-- perl5, debootstrap, rsync (use pkg or ports)
+- perl5, debootstrap, rsync, pacman (use pkg or ports)
-- ....
 - git (optionnal, to fetch mkjl)
 - Enable fdescfs, linprocfs, tmpfs.
 - mkjl is not (yet) compatible with ezjail or jail.conf so be careful